mdrafiqulrabin/CSharpTransformer/README.md

 >> extracted single method of project should be in 'methods' folder

 - root folder for output -> '~/transforms'
->> seperate folder for each refactoring will be cretaed in 'transforms' folder
+>> separate folder for each refactoring will be created in 'transforms' folder